davidovich/summon/README.md

 Use summon's scaffold feature to create a data repository, which will become your singleton data executable.

 ```
-gobin run github.com/davidovich/summon/scaffold init [module name]
+gobin -run github.com/davidovich/summon/scaffold init [module name]
 ```

 > Be sure to change the [module name] part (usually where you will host the data repo on a code hosting site).

-You will then have this structure:
+You will then have something resembling this structure:

 ```
 .